Skip to content Skip to footer navigation

 It's important to bear in mind that in CHOICE testing, performance of specific models may vary quite significantly.
 So don't assume that just because one product from a brand is good, that all their products are.

-Ideally check the results of individual models by in our espresso machine review before you buy.
+Ideally check the results of individual models in our espresso machine review before you buy.

 Range and price

 Generally speaking, Breville has a wider range of manual and semi-automatic espresso machines to choose from.
-The brand has around 15 machines, from cheaper options such as the Breville Compact Cafe ($269) and the Breville Bambino ($449), up to the $3499 Breville Oracle Touch and the $3699 Breville Oracle Jet (for serious home baristas!).
+With a range that is always evolving, the brand currently has around 12 machines, from cheaper options such as the Breville Bambino ($300) and the Breville Bambino Plus ($499), up to the $1999 Breville Oracle Jet and the $2799 Breville Oracle Touch (for serious home baristas!).

 Breville has a wider range of manual and semi-automatic espresso machines to choose from

-DeLonghi's La Specialista range includes five main machines (the Arte, the Arte Evo with Cold Brew, the Maestro with Cold Brew, the Opera, and the Prestigio), ranging in price from $599 to around $1400.
+DeLonghi's La Specialista range includes five main machines (the Arte, the Arte Evo, the Arte Evo with Cold Brew, the Maestro with Cold Brew and the Opera), ranging in price from around $500 to around $1400.

 Breville vs DeLonghi: Comparing the machines